ceciliazhou/distributed_web_crawler/README.md

 	Frontier
 		Frontier maintains urls in two queues: frontQ (input) and backQ (output)
 		1. url is accepted (by put()) and pushed into frontQ if only the url survives the registered filter routines, includeing duplicate eliminator.
 		2. url is grouped by host in backQ.
 That is, each queue in backQ corresponds to one site.
 		3. url is always extracted (by get()) from the group which has the highest priority.
-This is. important because we can configure as the priority the last time we visited the site corresponding to the group/queue, so that we always exact a url of the site hasn't been visited for the longest time.
+		   This is important because we can configure as the priority the last time we visited the site corresponding to the group/queue, so that we always exact a url of the site hasn't been visited for the longest time.
 		4. The Frontier is designed for general purpose, not specific for the crawler.
 		   For more details, please check out core.frontier.